wizardbeard/dotacard/README.md

 You are free to [fork][4] or [download][5] and help to build the game, you can even make a hero and [win real cash!][6]

-In our Wiki page you can ckeck out the [game rules][7] and much more.
+In our Wiki page you can ckeck out the [how to play with real cards][7] and much more.

 Please report any [sugestions or issues][8] here at github.